ddbj/www/_ddbj/qualifiers-e.md

 Value format
 : no value.

-Example
+Comment
 : should be used on features such as [CDS](/ddbj/features-e.html#cds), [mRNA](/ddbj/features-e.html#mRNA), [tRNA](/ddbj/features-e.html#tRNA) and others that are produced as a result of a backsplicing event.
 This qualifier should be used only when the splice event is indicated by the "join" operator in [the feature location](/ddbj/location.html).

 ### /clone<a name="clone"></a><span class="right-alignment">[Feature Table Definition](/ddbj/feature-table-e.html#clone)</span>